 I am very much looking forward to going to Scotland again in a few weeks! :-)

-After having travelled there for several times already, there is not much planning involved for us anymore..
+After having travelled there several times already, there is not much planning involved for us anymore..

 We love B&Bs and self-catering cottages which I use to book online.
 Often, I come across a nice place while surfing the internet and then I book it.

 When we went to Scotland for the first time in 2002, we had only reserved the first few nights.
 We drove from place to place and simply knocked on B&B doors bearing a "vacancies" sign.
-I am not sure whether it still works just as well today, but we were never forced to camp under a bridge.. ;-)
+We were never forced to camp under a bridge which I would not be so sure of today... ;-)

 Speaking of camping, I do not have any experience..